CHAPTER 2

 (10)

-Payment of, or reimbursement for, actual and necessary expenditures for registration, travel, lodging and meals for attendance at a convention, training seminar, or other meeting at which the city official is scheduled to participate as a representative of the City or to attend as part of his or her official duties except that any such payment or reimbursement in excess of $100 shall be disclosed by the recipient at a regular City Council meeting within thirty (30) days of receipt;
+Payment of, or reimbursement for, actual and necessary expenditures for registration, travel, lodging and meals for attendance at a convention, training seminar, or other meeting at which the city official is scheduled to participate as a representative of the City or to attend as part of an official duty except that any such payment or reimbursement in excess of $100 shall be disclosed by the recipient at a regular City Council meeting within thirty (30) days of receipt;

 (11)